 When the supply of cloth produced by weavers increased, what economic problem would occur if the price had not decreased in the market and stayed the same?

 A) surplus

 B) shortage

 C) no problem would occur

 Try again!
 Remember, if the price did not decrease, weavers would produce more than the consumers would want at that price.

-Click the arrow and give it another try.

 A surplus would occur because at the original price, the quantity supplied by the weavers would be greater than the quantity demanded.
-Click the arrow to continue.

 Imagine a "lamb flu" killed all of the sheep in the United States.
 How would this affect the price for thread and cloth made from wool?

-- A) increased

-- B) decreased

-- C) stayed the same

 Try again!
 Remember, the supply of wool would decrease due to the death of the sheep.

-Click the arrow and give it another try.

 The supply of wool would decrease causing the price of woolen products to increase.
-Click the arrow to continue.